pyepics/pyepics/doc/wx.rst

 especially regarding when to automatically update the widget based on a changing value for a PV.

+Examples of some wx code is included in the *scripts* folder of the pyepics source distribution kit.

 ..  _wx-functions-label:

 Sub-classed wx Widgets for Epics